About IELTS Reading test

 Diagram label completion

-You will need to manage your time to make sure you can thoroughly respond to a variety of question types in the given 60 minutes.
+You will need to manage your time to make sure you can respond to a variety of question types in the given 60 minutes.

 IELTS Reading band scores